Mental Health Services

 Treatments like cognitive-behavioral therapy (CBT) are particularly valuable for people with OCD.
 CBT helps you understand your condition and take control of your thoughts.

-Your therapist at Pure Psychiatry of Michigan works with you to develop strategies that help you cope with the problems OCD causes in everyday life so you can get back to productive work and study.
+Your therapist at Pure Psychiatry works with you to develop strategies that help you cope with the problems OCD causes in everyday life so you can get back to productive work and study.

 Psychotherapy is also useful for addressing the underlying causes of your OCD, such as traumatic memories that you didn’t process properly at the time.
 Medications like anti-anxiety and antidepressant drugs can also help to regulate your mood.